RodrigoPalazon/MS2_Jo_Ken_Po_Game/README.md

         2. As a Returning Visitor, I want to find a more modern and improved design.

    -   #### Frequent User Goals
-        1. As a Frequent User, I want to check to see if there are any newly added features in the game.
+        1. As a Frequent User, I want to check if there are any newly added features in the game.
-        2. As a Frequent User, I want to check to see if there are any new way to make points and interact with the game.
+        2. As a Frequent User, I want to check if there are any new way to make points and interact with the game.

    -   ### Design
     -   #### Colour Scheme